 - Type III secretion system

-Meliodiosis is predominantly a disease of tropical climates especially in Southeast Asia (Thailand, Vietnam, Cambodia, Laos, Malaysia, Myanmar) and northern Australia.
+Meliodiosis is predominantly a disease in tropical climates, especially in Southeast Asia (Thailand, Vietnam, Cambodia, Laos, Malaysia, Myanmar) and northern Australia.

 The incubation period is not clearly defined but may range from 2 days to many years.
 Most infections are asymptomatic or present as a self-limited, flu-like illness.
-It shows a wide range of signs and symptom which ranges from localized abscess to disseminated infections with CNS manifestations.
-The mortality rate is approximately 95% in patients with acute disease, if not treated.
+It shows various signs and symptoms, from localized abscesses to disseminated infections with CNS manifestations.
+If not treated, the mortality rate is approximately 95% in patients with acute disease.

 Acute Localized Infection: Infection is localized as a nodule and results from inoculation through a break in the skin.
-Patient generally present with:
+A patient generally presents with: